 After the early success of Disneyland, Walt Disney began to think of expanding beyond California.

 Only 5% of Disneyland’s visitors came from east of the Mississippi (where 75% of the USA population lived) so it made sense to look eastward.

-> In 1963, Walt Disney flew over a landmass in Orlando, Florida which appeared to have a network of well-developed roads.
-He chose a site near Bay Lake to begin construction of his new theme park.
+In 1963, Walt Disney flew over a landmass in Orlando, Florida which appeared to have a network of well-developed roads.
+He chose a site near Bay Lake to begin the construction of his new theme park.

-> Soon the Walt Disney World Company would begin to acquire 30,500 acres (48 sq mi) of land by using various dummy corporations to avoid land speculation claims.
+Soon the Walt Disney World Company would begin to acquire 30,500 acres (48 sq mi) of land by using various dummy corporations to avoid land speculation claims.

 After amassing land in secrecy, the plan – known as “The Florida Project” – was revealed to the public in late 1965.